xiix0/scam/README.md

-The devil can cite Scripture for his purpose.
+Alas, how love can trifle with itself!
-		-- William Shakespeare, "The Merchant of Venice"
+		-- William Shakespeare, "The Two Gentlemen of Verona"